nayeemashraf/WebDev/vscodepro.md

     💡  Ctrl+Tab - Switch between open tabs.
 Switch to a specific tab when multiple tabs are open without having to go through each one.

+    💡 Ctrl+Shift+PageUP - Move the current tab to the left.

+    💡 Ctrl+Shift+PageDown - Move the current tab to the right.

 ## 🧭 Code Navigation

-    💡  Home/End - Go to beginning or end of the current line.
+    💡  Home or End - Go to beginning or end of the current line.

-    💡  Ctrl+Home/End - Go to beginning or end of a file.
+    💡  Ctrl+Home or Ctrl+End - Go to beginning or end of a file.

-    💡  Ctrl+➡ / ⬅ - Move cursor to the end or beginning of the word.
+    💡  Ctrl+➡ or Ctrl+⬅ - Move cursor to the end or beginning of the word.

     💡  PageUP - Scroll up a page, a screen at a time.

-PageDown Scroll down a page, a screen at a time.
+    💡  PageDown - Scroll down a page, a screen at a time.

     💡  Ctrl+U - Go to the previous cursor position.

-    💡  Alt+➡ / ⬅ - Go back-and-forth between the last cursor positions across the files.
+    💡  Alt+➡ or Alt+⬅ - Go back-and-forth between the last cursor positions across the files.

     💡  Ctrl+G - Go to a line number.

-    💡  Ctrl+⬆ / ⬇ (Hold Ctrl) - Scroll line up/down without moving the cursor.
+    💡  Ctrl+⬆ or Ctrl+⬇ (Hold Ctrl) - Scroll line up or down without moving the cursor.

     💡  Ctrl+F - Toggle find and replace for the selected word or text.
 Press Enter or F3 to cycle through.
         Hit Shift+Enter to cycle through backwards.